DWasilewski3/Resume/README.md

 **Student Advisor to MSU CSE Committees -** *2024-2025 academic year*
 Served as the peer appointed and elected student on the MSU CSE Advisory Committee and the MSU CSE Undergraduate Curriculum Committee.
 Worked with faculty to improve content and experiences for undergraduate computer science engineering students

-**Boy Scouts of America -** Highway clean-up, Eagle Scout projects, 120+ Mackinac Island State Park volunteer hours
+**Boy Scouts of America -** *2010-2023*
+Highway clean-up, Eagle Scout projects, 120+ Mackinac Island State Park volunteer hours

 **Governor’s Honor Guard –** *2017 - 2019*
 Served as Boy Scout assistant patrol leader and visitor guide at Fort Mackinac and State Park buildings, and led volunteer service projects for Mackinac Island State Park

-**Kids Food Basket -** Helped design and fill lunch bags.
+**Kids Food Basket -** Helped design and fill lunch bags for youth in need.
 Worked on numerous food collection and preparation campaigns